mhkerchen/gafr-apocalypse/README.md

 It's not included in this repository but is required for the game to run.
 The documentation of that project gives instructions for installing the framework.

-Starting the project will put you at the testing hub, which is rather crash-prone, due to some of the test levels assuming that the robot is either locked or unlocked.
+Starting the project will put you at the testing hub.
 Enter the upper-leftmost door to play through the existing levels.
+(Entering any of the other doors puts you at risk of a crash: due to the robot mechanic being assumed to be unlocked for many of the test levels, if you enter these doors without unlocking the robot you will crash the game.)